51st Munich Security Conference: Ukraine

-At the conference, Russian Foreign Minister Lavrov accused the West of deliberately intensifying the conflict in Ukraine.
+At the conference, Russian Foreign Minister Lavrov accused the West of deliberately intensifying the Russo-Ukrainian war.
 Russia itself bears no responsibility for the conflict, Lavrov stated.
 In his speech he specifically blamed the United States for the massive tensions in the relationship between the West and Russia.
 Lavrov accused Washington of trying to reach global dominance and of infringing on international agreements in connection with the U.S. missile defence plans in Europe.
 The Russian Foreign Minister called the current situation a "turning point" in which the West must decide whether they want to "build a secure architecture with, without or against Russia".
 Lavrov spoke positively about the Franco-German peace efforts.

 Lavrov's speech was sharply criticized by German Foreign Minister Frank-Walter Steinmeier.
 He asked Moscow to show more willingness to compromise and told Lavrov that his speech had not contributed to resolving the conflict.
 Steinmeier ruled out a quick end to the hostilities.
 Like Chancellor Merkel before, Steinmeier rejected weapon supplies to Ukraine and described them as "highly risky" and "counterproductive".
 The German Foreign Minister also stated that the most important task ahead would be containing the conflict in order to gain scope for political solutions.
 He also emphasized that there could only be lasting security for Europe in cooperation with Russia; at the same time, Steinmeier declared that a positive future for Russia was only possible with Europe, not against Europe.
 US Secretary of State John Kerry stressed the close cooperation between the United States and Europe and declared that there were no divisions or differences over the Ukraine issue.
 Kerry also called for a diplomatic solution to the crisis and accused Russian President Putin of "brazen efforts" to destabilize eastern Ukraine.